 The Sustainable Farming Assurance Programme (SFAP) supports companies in the feed and food supply chain to source responsibly produced commodities that are free from deforestation and land-conversion (DCF) and have a low carbon footprint.

 SFAP’s solutions are third-party verified, cost-efficient and scalable and apply to all arable crops in all regions of the world.
-SFAP’s approach is recognised as one of the top 3 approaches towards zero-deforestation by Profundo and is approved under the FEFAC soy sourcing guidelines 2021 edition (in the proces of benchmarking against 2023 version).
+SFAP’s approach is recognised as one of the credible approaches towards zero-deforestation by Profundo (in 2019 and 2023) and is approved under the FEFAC soy sourcing guidelines 2021 edition (in the proces of benchmarking against 2023 version).
 Good practices in the following domains are guaranteed:

 Legal compliance and good business practice